DickinsonCollege/FarmData/FARMDATA1.1/README.txt

-Welcome to FARMDATA, version 1.0
+Welcome to FARMDATA, version 1.1

+PLEASE read the upgrade instructions if you are upgrading from version 1.0!

 FARMDATA is licensed under the Gnu General Public License, version 3.0.
 Please see the file gpl-3.0.txt included with this download, or